 Board of Director:

 In the Event of a vacant position on the Board of Directors, the President, with majority approval of the Board of Directors, shall appoint an eligible Society member to fill the position for the remainder of the original term of the position.
+In the event a vacancy is due to the results of an election, this shall be considered an appointment.
+See 4.1.

 Officer